-A limited number of students accepted into Prior Park will need the assistance of the Learning Development Programme.
-Year 7 and 8 students will come out of an academic lesson, usually Latin, whilst students in Year 9 and beyond will be timetabled according to their free periods.
-There is a charge for LDP lessons.
+Some students accepted into Prior Park may need the more specialist assistance of the Learning Development Programme.
+Year 7 and 8 students will come out of an academic lesson, normally one of their two languages, whilst students in Year 9 and beyond will be timetabled according to their free periods.
+LDP lessons are subject to a small additional charge.